25 min read

 5. Econometric

-The econometric method requires some number crunching.
-This quantitative type of forecasting combines sales data with information on outside forces that affect demand.
-Then you create a mathematical formula to predict future customer demand.
+The econometric method is a quantitative type of forecasting that combines sales data with information on outside forces that affect demand.

 The econometric demand forecasting method accounts for relationships between economic factors.
 For example, an increase in personal debt levels might coincide with an increased demand for home repair services.

-Arthur Pentecoste Data scientist and author of Demand Prediction in Retail Springer 2022 says :
+As Arthur Pentecoste, data scientist and author of Demand Prediction in Retail says:

 Demand forecasting examples

-A husband and wife team sells costumes, party favors, and decorations for kids.
-They have been in business for more than 10 years.
-They have built their business to a comfortable level of revenue and profitability.
+The situation: A husband and wife team sells costumes, party favors, and decorations for kids.
+They have been in business for more than 10 years, and have built their business to a comfortable level of revenue and profitability.
 While they don’t plan to retire soon, they also don’t plan to expand.

-A startup has developed revolutionary wireless headphones.
+The situation: A startup has developed revolutionary wireless headphones.
 The company initially launched through Kickstarter.
 The crowdfunding platform gave them some information about customer demand.
-Now, however, they need to expand their customer base.
-They need more customers to grow their enterprise into a sustainable eCommerce business.

 The marketing team sends surveys to all customers.
 From the responses, they develop a profile of the company’s current customers.
 The profile includes age, income, employment, and where they live.
 They discover that people who commute by public transit are enthusiastic about their noise-canceling headphones.

 From the survey responses, the company develops a marketing plan that includes ads on trains and buses.
 They bring in econometric principles to project the impact of their marketing campaign on future sales.
-From data gathered on demographics and consumer behavior, they are able to develop a demand forecast.
+From data they gather on demographics and consumer behavior, they are able to develop a demand forecast.

 The CFO convenes the sales group to brainstorm.
-When the salespeople compare the feedback they have gotten, they uncover a market trend.
-More people are working from home.
-Companies are reducing the amount of office space they need to furnish.
-In addition, their corporate clients no longer view office amenities as a way to lure new hires.
+When the salespeople compare the feedback they have gotten, they uncover a market trend — more people are working from home.
+Companies are reducing the amount of office space they need to furnish, and corporate clients no longer view office amenities as a way to lure new hires.

 Predictive Analysis (Historical Data)